-1. REQUIRED COURSES (15 HOURS) (6 HOURS IN FALL, 3 HOURS IN INTERIM/SPRING, 6 HOURS IN SPRING) COHORTS BEGIN EVERY FALL
+REQUIRED COURSES (15 HOURS) (6 HOURS IN FALL, 3 HOURS IN INTERIM/SPRING, 6 HOURS IN SPRING)

+COHORTS BEGIN EVERY FALL

 Course Number Course Title Hours

 EDUC 5643 Human Resources 3

 EDUC 5633 Fiscal Management 3

 EDUC 5623 The Superintendency 3

-EDUC 5793 Facilities & Operations 3
+EDUC 5793 Facilities and Operations 3

 EDUC 5693 Superintendent: Internship 3

-Program Capstone Project

-School Mission, Vision and Improvement
+Program Capstone Project School: Mission, Vision and Improvement

-Description of Assessment and Use in Program: This assignment is a field-based clinical experience and is the capstone activity for the Superintendent certification program.
-The overall purpose of the assignment is for the superintendent candidate to demonstrate the ability to: Collaboratively lead, design, and implement a district mission, vision, and the process for continuous improvement that reflects a core set of values and priorities that include data use, technology, values, equity, diversity, digital citizenship, and community (NELP Standard 1).
+Description of Assessment and Use in Program: This assignment is a field-based clinical experience and is the capstone activity for the Educational Leadership District Level certificate program.
+The overall purpose of the assignment is for the superintendent candidate to demonstrate the ability to: collaboratively lead, design, and implement a district mission, vision, and the process for continuous improvement that reflects a core set of values and priorities that include data use, technology, values, equity, diversity, digital citizenship, and community (NELP Standard 1).

 The capstone activity is introduced in EDUC 5623/The Superintendency and requires candidate collaboration with the university advisor, mentor superintendent, and stakeholders.
-The process is inclusive of four (4) critical aspects to continuous school improvement: assess needs, create plan, implement plan, and monitor/adjust.
-The candidate will formally present the capstone activity at the end of EDUC 5693/Internship as a simulation presentation to a PK-12 Board of Education.
+The process is inclusive of four (4) critical aspects to continuous school improvement: diagnose, design, implement, and evaluate.
+The candidate will formally present the capstone activity at the end of EDUC 5693/Internship as a presentation simulation to a PK-12 Board of Education.
 The candidate will also prepare a written document inclusive of all sections of the capstone activity listed in the assignment details.
-The document is a formal academic document following APA guidelines.
+The document is a formal academic document following APA guidelines and is suitable for internal and external stakeholder scrutiny.